Lemoncode/redux-sagas-typescript-by-example/README.md

 + Full typescript setup.

 __01 Hello Saga__
+---
 In this sample we are going to install redux-saga library, add all the setup code needed and create a simple service.
 We are going to setup redux saga, create actions and create a saga.

+## Summary Steps
+ + Install the library
+ + Create a service
+ + Setup the saga
+ + Define actions
+ + Create sagas and setup root sagas and middlewares
+ + Create the UI

+ __02 Take latest__
+ ---
+In this sample we are going to start exploring redux saga helper effects.

+## Summary steps
+ + Install the dependencies
+ + Replace  takeEvery with takeLatest yield
+ + Run and test the project

+ __03 Throttle__
+---

+In this sample we are going to continue exploring redux saga helper effects.
+ ## Summary steps
+ + Install the dependencies
+ + Replace takeLatest with throttle yield
+ + Run and test the project